DUNE-DAQ/daq-buildtools/docs/README.md

 ### Working with more repos

 To work with more repos, add them to the `./sourcecode` subdirectory as we did with listrev.
 Be aware, though: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
-"New" in this context means "not listed in `/cvmfs/dunedaq.opensciencegrid.org/spack/releases/fddaq-v4.1.1/dbt-build-order.cmake`".
 If this is the case, add the names of your new package(s) to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.

 As a reminder, once you've added your repos and built them, you'll want to run `dbt-workarea-env` so the environment picks up their applications, libraries, etc.